jameshfisher/jameshfisher.com/_posts/2016-11-24-c-typedef-convention.md

   - c
   - programming
 taggedAt: '2024-03-26'
+summary: >-
+  A convention for expressing complex C types using `typedef` and a "reverse Polish notation" syntax to improve readability.
 ---

 C type syntax is maddening to read and write.
 The only sensible way to proceed is to force yourself to only ever express composite types in a `typedef`.